iden3/docs/mkdocs/docs/protocol/zklogin.md

     }
 ```

-This is an example of an authorization request.
-Scope field is a set of objects describes an array of proofs that must be generated on a user device and presented later.
+Shown above is an example of an authorization request.
+Scope field is a set of objects that describes an array of proofs that must be generated on a user device and presented later.
-Each scope member has a unique definition of a circuit that must be used and rules (public inputs) that must be applied.
+Each scope member has a unique definition of a circuit that must be used and a set of rules (public inputs) that must be applied.

-This message can be delivered to user through different communication channels: QR code, email, deep-linking, .etc .
+This message can be delivered to a user through different communication channels: QR code, email, deep-linking, etc.
-On scan mobile has to implement:
+On scanning, mobile needs to implement the following:

-1. Parsing the auth request and understand which proof handler it should use
+1. Parse the authorization request and understand which proof handler it should use.
-2. Resolve verifier identifier if it’s needed.
+2. Resolve the verifier identifier if required.
 3. Generate proofs using a specific handler.
-It can be signature proof or zero-knowledge
+It can be a signature proof or a zero-knowledge proof.
 4. Prepare an authentication response message.

 On mobile user generates ZK proof using [auth](https://github.com/iden3/circuits/blob/master/circuits/authentication.circom) circuit that will prove identity ownership, and send the response to the callback URL